 A common engagement rate for a large influencer is 1.8% but we have a shoe brand that uses Gatsby and when their customers (aka micro-influencers) talk about their products, they get a 10.8% engagement rate, which is a wow-level of engagement.

-If you can get many more people that have a smaller, targeted audience talking about your brand, the magnification and the ROI is much better.
+If you can get many more people that have a smaller, targeted audience talking about your brand, the magnification, and the ROI is much better.

 People with smaller followings usually have much more engaged audiences who actually care about what that person has to say.

-How do you find micro influencers and how does Gatsby help?
+How do you find micro-influencers and how does Gatsby help?

 This involves a bit of research.
 You have to pick and choose the people that you want, which is what Gatsby solves.

-When I started this company five years ago, I realised Shopify merchants were growing through one of two channels—either Facebook ads or Google ads or both.
+When I started this company five years ago, I realized Shopify merchants were growing through one of two channels—either Facebook ads or Google ads or both.
 But there was a third channel on the peripheral, which was influencer marketing that couldn’t quite scale to the same degree as ads.

 When I looked at that, I thought, how can I make that approach scalable?